digihealthucsd/postable-spirometry/hardware-designs/README.md

 ## Main Design

 The Oilboard Core and Sticker Paper Outlet Skin files comprise the drawings needed for the laser cut components of the low cost vortex whistle.
 All dimensions were initially based upon the spirocall paper (https://dl.acm.org/doi/10.1145/2858036.2858401), but has been slightly modified through iterations of the project.
 They generally remain similar to their original dimensions in the Spirocall paper.
+Additionally, a funnel component exists to adapt the whistle inlet to a conventional spirometer inlet/ mouthpiece size.
 \
 \
 In order to created a more streamlined process for users, the postcard design contains all needed pieces in a single image file.
 An example can be found [here](postcard) (at ".../postcard/postableSpirometry.svg").
 Additionally, this postcard design could include a QR code which links to an assembly guide to aid users in assembly of the whistle.